Zaharid/validobj/doc/source/index.rst

 Validobj aims at providing building blocks to construct the most human friendly error handling in town.
-Its exceptions provide lots of information on what went wrong as well as good error messages, which even contain suggestions on typos.
+Its exceptions provide lots of information on what went wrong as well as good messages, which even contain suggestions on typos.

 .. doctest::